 So you've got the job and the clients, and now you want to know how to stay abreast of the latest and greatest in the nail industry.
 This section offers up a selection of new products from professional manufacturers and a list of online resources to help you in your journey.

-At NAILS, we're committed not only to today's nail care professionals, but also to the nail care professionals of TOMORROW.
-That's why we produce our annual Career Handbook, a guide for students and newbies.
-It covers everything from preparing for job interviews, options for career alternatives, continuing education, troubleshooting techniques, and business basics.
 We consider ourselves Partners in Education in the effort to inspire and help train the next generation of nail technicians and help them succeed.
-If you'd like to know more about advertising in this special annual issue, call associate publisher Michelle Mullen at (310) 533-2465.
-If you're a school and would like to reserve your no-charge copies of this issue, please e-mail email@example.com.
-The annual issue ships in late June of each year.
+If you'd like to know more about advertising in the Career Handbook (which ships in June), call publisher Michelle Mullen at (310) 533-2465.
+If you're a school and would like to reserve your no-charge copies of this issue, please e-mail [email protected].

-We offer a special "Partners in Education" Program, which provides for free subscriptions to NAILS Magazine to instructors and educators in cosmetology schools.
+Our special "Partners in Education" Program, also provides for free subscriptions to NAILS Magazine to instructors and educators in cosmetology schools.
 We provide complimentary subscriptions to qualified schools and also provide free six-month subscriptions to their students.
-To sign up, fill out the Partners in Education form and fax to (310) 533-2507.
+To sign up, fill out the Partners in Education form.
+If you have any questions, email [email protected]

 Featured Products & Promotions | Advertisement

 How big is the U.S. nail business? $7.3 billion.
 What's the average service price for a manicure?
 Dig into our decades' deep research archives.

 VietSalon is a Vietnamese-language magazine and the sister publication to NAILS.
 Click the link below to sign up for a FREE one-year subscription.